Carlos Correa Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective seven K/9, the worst in MLB.
+- The pitching staff for the Nationals has a collective 7.2 K/9, the worst in the league.

-- The Nationals have the 15th-ranked team ERA among all league pitching staffs (4.37).
+- The Nationals have the 15th-ranked team ERA across all MLB pitching staffs (4.30).

-- Nationals pitchers combine to surrender 23 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Nationals pitchers combine to rank 17th in baseball in home runs allowed (24 total, 1.2 per game).

-- Kuhl (0-1) gets the starting nod for the Nationals in his fourth start of the season.
-He has an 8.59 ERA in 14 2/3 innings pitched, with nine strikeouts.
+- Corbin makes the start for the Nationals, his fifth of the season.
+He is 1-2 with a 6.30 ERA and 13 strikeouts in 20 2/3 innings pitched.

-- His last time out was on Saturday against the Cleveland Guardians, when the righty threw 4 2/3 innings, surrendering five earned runs while allowing seven hits.
+- His most recent time out came on Sunday against the Cleveland Guardians, when the lefty tossed six innings, surrendering two earned runs while giving up five hits.

-- The 30-year-old has amassed an ERA of 8.59, with 5.5 strikeouts per nine innings, in three games this season.
-Opponents have a .293 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.